Graduate School

 International Graduate Student Orientation - Fall 2025

+This schedule is tentative and subject to change.
 All sessions will be available in person and livestreamed, with the exception of meals and social/community building events.

 Prior to International Orientation, newly arrived students in Initial F-1 or J-1 status will need to complete and submit the “New Student Registration” request on the Requests and Documents Tab within their OISSS Gateway account to activate their F-1 or J-1 SEVIS record to maintain valid F/J Immigration status.